 - 1. Entering Canvassing Results: the basics of logging in and doing simple data entry of contacts from a canvassing results page. - 2.
-Campaign Components: review of the steps taken in a typical organizing campaign - 3.
-PowerBase Components: aligning our organizing steps with the components in the PowerBase database - 4.
-Researching your base: using PowerBase's various search interfaces to find the data you need in your database - 5.
-Organizing your base in to groups: Using smart groups to organize your base based on various criteria, including which organizer they are assigned to, geography, interest, etc. - 6.
-Events: introduction to creating events and using them to track attendance - 7.
-Event Turnout Workflow: use PowerBase to manage your first, second, and third outreach calls, keep track of who and how people respond, and report on attendances in relationship to outreach calls. - 8.
+Powerbase and Campaign Components: review of the steps taken in a typical organizing campaign and how they align with the components in the PowerBase database - 3.
+Researching your base: using PowerBase's various search interfaces to find the data you need in your database - 4.
+Organizing your base in to groups: Using smart groups to organize your base based on various criteria, including which organizer they are assigned to, geography, interest, etc. - 5.
+Events: introduction to creating events and using them to track attendance - 6.
+Contribution Pages: introduction to creating public facing pages for people to make donations - 7.
+Political education: the role of technology in society and for social change - Communicating with your base: basics of email and other forms of communications - 9.
 Reports: Get a quick birds-eye view of who your yes's are and who needs more contact.